-is the Editor-in-Chief and founder of The Nahmias Cipher Report, an internationally recognized online news website which features compelling articles, social commentary, and creative writing by TNCR Journalists who are passionate about global affairs and human rights.
-In her capacity she provides daily oversight over the publication, and also contributes articles with a particular focus on the challenges which women and children face in societies around the world.
+is the Editor-in-Chief and publisher of The Nahmias Cipher Report, an internationally recognized online news site featuring compelling articles and social commentary written by TNCR Journalists who are passionate about global affairs and human rights.

-Her determination to transcend her past and achieve wholeness led Ayanna to publish The Report to provide a voice for the voiceless, and hope to people who may be facing challenging situations.
+Ayanna's determination to transcend her past and achieve wholeness led Ayanna to publish The Nahmias Cipher Report to provide a voice for the voiceless, and hope to people who may be facing challenging situations.
 The publication strives to be non-partisan about religion and politics, though these topics are often reported upon.

-Motivational stories from around the world are frequently featured to inspire others to persevere and triumph despite great adversity.
-Ayanna believes and teaches – and her own life demonstrates - that regardless of social, religious, or economic background or past mistakes, a person’s life can change.
-The cycle of isolation, despair, and abuse can be broken to allow one to enjoy a purposeful, exuberant, and successful life.
+Ayanna believes and teaches, and her own life demonstrates, that regardless of country of origin, social, religious, or economic background, a person’s life can change for the positive.
+The cycle of isolation, despair, and abuse can be broken, freeing the person to enjoy purposeful, exuberant, and successful life.

 A regular contributor to the National Monitor, The Forward, Huffington Post, and The American Spectator, she is also a philanthropist and founder of The Zimbabwe Farm Project.
 Ayanna resides in the Washington, DC area and travels frequently to Zimbabwe.